CodeBear801/zoo/tech-summary/books/designing-data-intensive-applications/chapter6.md

 2. While rebalancing is happening, the database should continue accepting reads and writes.
 3. No more data than necessary should be moved between nodes, to make rebalancing fast and to minimize the network and disk I/O load.

-**hash mod N** is the most simpiest way, but if the number of nodes N changes, most of the keys will need to be moved from one node to another.
+**hash mod N** is the most simplest way, but if the number of nodes N changes, most of the keys will need to be moved from one node to another.

 | Type                    |Comments                    | Add new node                          | Limitation                          | Real world example |
 |-------------------------------|:------------------------------|:------------------------------|:------------------------------|:------------------------------|